How To Improve Your Critical Thinking Skills

-Luckily, critical thinking can be taught.
+Luckily, you can improve your critical thinking skills.
 No matter what your role, critical thinking skills are a valuable asset that will stand you in good stead – inside and outside the office.

-- Helps with creativity.
 The best critical thinkers are also creative thinkers.
 Creative people question assumptions and limits.
 They look past their cognitive biases and take wider information into account.
-This allows them to take risks and come up with new ideas.
+This allows them to take well-calculated risks and come up with bold new ideas.

-- Encourages collaboration.
-When you know how to sift information, and are open to conflicting ideas, you’re better able to work in a team.
+When you know how to weigh new information, and are open to conflicting ideas, you’re better able to work in a team.
 Applying critical thinking skills in team settings means that you’re better able to take on and synthesise the perspectives of others.

-- Embraces diversity.
 Different people bring different priorities, perspectives and experiences to bear in a workplace.
-Critical thinkers are able to see all of these are valuable, even if they go against their initial assumptions, and are able to apply them in making decisions and interpreting data.
+Critical thinkers are able to see that divergent thinking is valuable, even if other perspectives go against their initial assumptions, and are able to apply them in making decisions and interpreting data.

-- Strengthens resilience.
 Critical thinkers understand that their first conclusion may not be the right one.
 They’re also aware that some information is designed to mislead and play to our biases.
 Pushing through to a more objective truth – and being less precious about their initial ideas – builds resilience.

 To improve your critical thinking skills, implement the following strategies:

 Cognitive bias can creep into decision-making at all levels, but cognitive bias can especially affect leaders.
 Be especially wary if your eventual solution is the one you first thought of, or is convenient to you.
 This might suggest that you are letting bias creep in to get a desired outcome or conform with assumptions you already hold.

 To make collaboration more valuable, try and get perspectives from people with a different background, skill set or experiences.
 They may point out things that wouldn’t have occurred to you.

 Remember that critical thinking is a skill.
 And like any skill, keeping it sharp and improving it takes practice.
 If you find any of these exercises confronting at first, keep at it.
 It’s a valuable skill both inside and out of the workplace.

 This article was written by Tanya Ashworth-Keppel on behalf of the Australian Institute of Business.
 All opinions are that of the writer and do not necessarily reflect the opinion of AIB.
 The following sources were used to compile this article: Entrepreneur, The Balance and ZipRecruiter.